KangaRoo1372/webliero/converter/readme.md

 - click the "browse file" button and load the WebLiero mod (JSON/JSON5 file) from your HDD
 - mark the "order weapons alphabetically" option if you want to have weapons sorted alphabetically in the game menu after conversion (recommended)
 - you can mark the "Make LieroM8 plugin" option if you want to have converted LWP file compatible with LieroM8 (not recommended - see more explanations below)
+- you can mark the "Include signed recoil/blowAway/hitDamage/bounce hack" option if your mod uses negative values in those properties; in that case, appropriate conversion factors will be used to ensure the correct operation of such weapons in classic Liero (see more explanations below)
 - click the "Convert" button
 - if the conversion is successful, you will see the message "Conversion successful!" and a download link (+ the converted file will appear on the print-preview window on the right side)
 - you can modify vaules of every property on the print-preview window manually, however such manual changes will not affect the converted file (so if you want to save your changes, you need to copy the whole content from the preview window and paste it into the empty .lwp file, or just modify your .lwp file manually after downloading it)
 - you can unmark the "order weapons alphabetically" option and click the "Convert" button again to generate converted file again, but in such case the weapons will not be sorted alphabetically by names in the game menu
-- if the converted file will not be implemented in Liero.exe properly due to some issues regarding differences between Liero and WebLiero (see more explanations below), there will be a special warning message printed (either about issues with spritesheet limits, or object amount, or [WebLiero Extended](https://www.vgm-quiz.com/dev/webliero/extended) mod properties, or about issues with textures array limits); what is more, the list of objects that use extended properties / exceed textures or spritesheet limits, will be printed in the console, so that you check and track it easily
+- if the converted file will not be implemented in Liero.exe properly due to some issues regarding differences between Liero and WebLiero (see more explanations below), there will be a special warning message printed (either about issues with spritesheet limits, or object amount, or [WebLiero Extended](https://www.vgm-quiz.com/dev/webliero/extended) mod properties, or about issues with textures array limits, or about negative values in some properties); what is more, the list of objects that use extended properties, or exceed textures or spritesheet limits, or have negative values set for some properties, will be printed in the console, so that you check and track it easily
 - click the download link ("Download converted file"); the converted file will be saved on your HDD
 - if the conversion fails, you will see the message "Error converting file :(" (in some cases there will be no message printed; in that case, you can open the console by pressing F12 to check errors)